 FDA approval of meningococcal serogroup B vaccines (October 2014, MODIFIED January 2015)

 Neisseria meningitidis serogroup B is responsible for approximately one-third of cases of meningococcal disease in the United States and has caused outbreaks on college campuses in the recent past.
 Previously licensed meningococcal vaccines in the United States do not protect against serogroup B. In October 2014, the US Food and Drug Administration approved a serogroup B meningococcal vaccine (Trumenba) for use in individuals 10 through 25 years of age .
 In January 2015, the FDA approved another serogroup B meningococcal vaccine (Bexsero) for use in individuals 10 through 25 years of age .
-The United States Advisory Committee on Immunization Practices has not yet released recommendations for their use.
+In February 2015, the United States Advisory Committee on Immunization Practices voted to recommend a serogroup B meningococcal vaccine for high-risk individuals aged 10 years or older, but formal recommendations have not yet been released .
 (See "Meningococcal vaccines", section on 'In children and adolescents' and "Meningococcal vaccines", section on 'Group B meningococcus vaccines'.)

 Isoniazid and rifapentine for treatment of latent tuberculosis infection in children (February 2015)